Wollert suburb profile

 Wollert property market performance

-The rental market in Wollert has experienced moderate growth, with house rents increasing by 2.7% and unit rents by 4.3% over the last 12 months.
-The average rent for houses is $575, while units average $490, reflecting a steady demand for rental properties in the area.
+The rental market in Wollert has remained stable over the past year, with no change in average rent for both houses and units.
+The average rent for houses is $570, while units average $500, indicating a steady demand for rental properties in the area.

 | Houses | Units | |